Qualify for a jumbo cash out refinance.

 As mentioned, each lender will create its own guidelines around these loans.
 That’s why it’s important to shop around for a loan that will work for you.

-The maximum LTV on a jumbo cash-out refinance is likely to be in the 70-80% range, although a few lenders might allow 85-90% for top-tier borrowers.
+The maximum LTV on a cash-out jumbo loan is likely to be in the 70-80% range, although a few lenders might allow 85-90% for top-tier borrowers.

 Expect to need a very high credit score, reserves in the bank after closing (not including cash-out funds), a highly desirable property, and other positive loan attributes.